stowball/react-native-bem/README.md

 * `renderBemChildren()`: exported as a named function, this can be used in place of rendering `{props.children}` to pass a BEM selector to *all* children.

     Its signature is `renderBemChildren (props: Object, style: Array<any>)` and is identical to `renderBemChild()` but without `index`.

+*Note: As of v0.2.0, react-native-bem now utilizes `StyleSheet`s instead of plain JavaScript objects for improved performance*.

 ### Modifiers